elliotsayes/ardrive_eth_phase_2/README.md

 1. Install Metamask app & generate or import a key

 #### Run
-1. Click the 'WalletConnect' button, then connect
+1. Tap the 'WalletConnect' button, then tap connect
-2. Your wallet application (e.g. Metamask) should open, click Connect & the flutter app should auto-proceed to the 'Drive Key' screen
+2. Your wallet application (e.g. Metamask) should open, tap Connect & the flutter app should auto-proceed to the 'Drive Key' screen
-3. Click the 'Derive Drive Key' button
+3. Tap the 'Derive Drive Key' button
 4. Switch back to your wallet application, and click sign on the message
-5. Observe
+5. Observe the key

 ### Web